Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 25–27

-Historical note: Schooners were widely used as merchant and auxiliary vessels thanks to strong maneuverability and efficient sailing performance.
-They were commonly employed for coastal trade, cargo transport, and communication between ports.
+Historical note: Schooners were widely used as merchant and auxiliary vessels thanks to their good maneuverability and efficient sail configuration.
+They were commonly employed in coastal trade, cargo transport, and port-to-port communication.

-Galleon (not yet in the game, but already defined in the system)
+Galleon (not yet in game, but already integrated into the system)

 Hull: